Choosing what foreign language to learn is one of the critical decisions you’ll make in your life. So, how do you decide what’s right for you?

 When I am talking about ‘finding the reason.’
 I’m referring to an overarching goal that drives you.

-It can be anything, such as emigrating to a particular nation or watching movies in that language, or traveling.
+It can be anything, such as emigrating to a particular nation, watching movies in that language, or traveling.

-Or maybe you’re interested in the custom, traditions, art, literature, poetry, media components like Music or TV-Shows.
-Perhaps, some other aspect of the culture of people who speak a specific tongue.
+Or maybe you’re interested in customs, traditions, art, literature, poetry, media components like Music or TV shows, or some other aspect of the culture of people who speak a specific tongue.

 Whatever your goal may be, the point is that having something to aim for will help you move ahead with your best effort.

-The purpose is the best way you can become motivated enough to learn a language.
+The purpose is the best way to become motivated enough to learn a language.

 Being emotional about the language you’re studying will help you persevere and scale through whatever hurdles it contains.

-If you don’t have a purpose, it can be challenging to find enough time from your busy schedule and get through the pending language lessons.
+If you don’t have a purpose, it can be challenging to find enough time in your busy schedule to complete the pending language lessons.

 Studies have shown that how you learn a foreign language impacts whether you will follow through with it.

-If you get bored before you’ve put in the required time and effort, you’re not going to learn much of the language.
+If you get bored before you’ve put in the required time and effort, you won’t learn much of the language.

-Let’s address the facts that help determine whether you’re going to stick with your language learning techniques and the goal of learning a foreign language.
+Let’s address the facts that help determine whether you will stick with your language-learning techniques and the goal of learning a foreign language.

 For example, finding your purpose can help you.
 If it made sense, it makes sense!